 Do you have estate agent trust issues?

-Starting out as we are, you probably don’t know much of what we’re about.
+You might not know much of what we’re about.
 You might even think all estate agents are the same.
 Honestly though, we’re not…

 One thing that isn't lost on me though is that estate agents have an image problem.
 There is a distinct lack of trust in our profession - and it is something I am determined to change.